- Home

 Laundry and linen care

 Laundry and caring for the house's bed linens, clothes and curtains is another significant area of responsibility.
 On a daily basis, the housekeeper will likely organise and wash clothes, folding and putting away laundry as needed.
-Weekly tasks can include ironing clothes and linens, changing bed linens, and rotating towels and other frequently used textiles.
+Weekly tasks can include ironing clothes and linens, changing bed linens and rotating towels and other frequently used textiles.
 On a monthly basis, the housekeeper may manage seasonal wardrobes, storing away out-of-season clothing and deep-cleaning items like curtains, rugs and upholstery.

-Meal preparation
+Meal preparation and kitchen support

-Childcare and elderly care (if applicable)
+Childcare and elderly care

 In households where childcare or elderly care is required, the housekeeper's role can expand significantly.
 A nanny housekeeper is a specialised housekeeping professional with the skills required to care for children alongside their household duties.